moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab3.md

 1. Select **Generate root cause analysis**.

-1. This will generate a explanation on why the job failed an example fix.
+1. This will generate an explanation on why the job failed an example fix.
 It will say something along the lines of a missing module.
 Try to implement the suggested fix in your `.gitlab-ci.yml` file by adding an additional `go` command in the `build app` job.

 1. Return to your merge request.